firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 1.3.10 =
+* Updated dependancies.
+* Updates to license management to account for future add-on updates.
+* Flush the object cache during transient cleanup.

 = 1.3.9 =
 * Fixed an issue where blocks would not show up in the block selector.